-The Finnish Plan for Aviation Safety (FPAS, FASP Annex 1) (External link)describes the identified key risks in Finnish aviation along with Finland’s strategic safety objectives and measures taken to accomplish them.
+The Finnish Plan for Aviation Safety (FPAS, FASP Annex 1) describes the identified key risks in Finnish aviation along with Finland’s strategic safety objectives and measures taken to accomplish them.

 FPAS has been published since 2013, and it is updated once a year.
 The latest version in Finnish was published on 23rd of April 2020.
 English version of The Finnish Plan for Aviation Safety FPAS 2020-2024 was published on 6th of May.

 FPAS concerns the systematic practical implementation of safety policy in everyday safety work at national level.
 Via FPAS Finland is implementing the necessary action items for member states recognized at European level under EPAS and also those arising from the national aviation safety risk management process described in FASP chapter 2.6.

 Finnish Aviation safety objectives and safety performance targets and indicators (SPT, SPI)

 FASP Annex 2 (Finnish aviation safety objectives and safety performance targets and indicators SPT, SPI) defines the acceptable level of safety performance we are working to achieve in Finnish aviation.
 The acceptable level is determined by setting strategic safety objectives, and the necessary safety performance indicators and targets.
 Latest updated version 5.0 was published 17 October 2018, and is in force as from 1 January 2019.

 Why SPTs and SPIs?